Your Insulin Options

 - Long-acting.
 Also called basal insulin, this type is not taken with food.
 It works slowly and lasts longer to control blood sugar between meals and when you sleep

 - Fast-acting.
-Also called bolus insulin, this type is taken shortly before mealtime.
+Also called bolus insulin, this type is taken shortly before mealtime, at mealtime, or up to 20 minutes before starting a meal.
 It works quickly to control the rapid rise in blood sugar after you eat

 - Premixed.
 This type is a mixture of fast-acting and intermediate-acting insulins.
 It works to control blood sugar at mealtime and works for anywhere from 16 to 24 hours